Common Room vs Clay

 Pricing comparison

-A permanent free tier provides 500 actions per month and 100 data credits.
+Clay offers a permanent free tier with 500 actions per month and 100 data credits.
 Paid plans start at Launch (from $167/month billed annually) and scale through Growth (from $446/month annually), with Enterprise pricing custom-quoted.
+For a full breakdown of Clay's credit model and what each tier includes, see the Clay pricing breakdown.
+Clay's dual-currency model charges only when a result is returned, which is cost-efficient for low-volume use cases but can become hard to forecast at scale.
+Annual billing discounts apply across all paid tiers.

-ZoomInfo uses custom-quoted, seat-and-credit-based subscriptions with no publicly listed prices.
-The company is actively shifting toward consumption-based pricing.
+ZoomInfo is free to start with consumption credits based on usage.
 ZoomInfo offers two free entry points: ZoomInfo Lite (permanent free tier with 10 monthly export credits, access to the B2B database, Chrome extension, and WebSights Lite) and a 7-day free trial with access to core platform features.
+Paid plans are consumption-based, not fixed-tier.

 Integration and access